 The major cause of iron deficiency in women is also a result of consistent heavy menstrual periods or bleeding during childbirth.
 However, many other causes can affect females, males and even children.
-The other known causes that increase iron deficiency include bladder cancer, blood loss, colon polyps, colorectal cancer, hookworms, hemorrhoid bleeding, hiatal hernia bleeding, kidney cancer, peptic ulcer bleeding and uterine fibroids.
+The other known causes that increase iron deficiency include various conditions that may result in chronic bleeding.

-Intestinal disorders like celiac disease or Crohn’s can affect the absorption of iron and result in low hemoglobin levels.
-Malabsorption conditions, removal of parts of the intestine and intestinal bypass surgery can also hinder the absorption of iron.
+Intestinal issues can affect the absorption of iron and result in low hemoglobin levels.
+Malabsorption, removal of parts of the intestine and intestinal bypass surgery can also hinder the absorption of iron.

 Healthcare providers often recommend iron supplementation to relieve the side effects of iron deficiency and reverse the effects of low hemoglobin levels.
 Depending on the level of deficiency, the quality of the supplement and other factors that pertain to nutrient uptake, it could take four months to relieve the signs and reverse low hemoglobin levels.